ET Speaks From Home

 Add Key Pieces

 These pieces can really tie the whole look together.
-Depending on the look of your dresser, those key pieces can range anywhere between a lamp, houseplant, a vase filled with flowers, a jewelry box or a tray to house all those things together.
+Depending on the look of your dresser, those key pieces can range anywhere between a lamp, houseplant, a vase filled with flowers, a jewellery box or a tray to house all those things together.
 It is recommended to pair your dresser with something tall like a tall houseplant or a tall pillar candle.

 Ways To Style